donaldmilligan/guake_custom_commands/README.md

 This is a shortcut to reload the xbindkeys config files I have set up for various programs.
 I have a mouse with 19 buttons that xbindkeys is very useful for.

 Web Server
-This provides functionality for my local development Linux Apache MySQL PHP (LAMP) server Description of commands
+Description of commands

--Start apache and mysql service
+Start apache and mysql service

--Stop apache and mysql service
+Stop apache and mysql service

--Restart apache and mysql service
+Restart apache and mysql service

--Restart apache service
+Restart apache service

--Enable apache and mysql (this is for automatic system startup) -Disable apache and mysql (this is for automatic system startup)
+Enable apache and mysql (this is for automatic system startup)

+Disable apache and mysql (this is for automatic system startup)

 Other
 There are some random commands here, edit or remove any you don't need, but be certain to keep the